 “(It’s been) mostly a lot of low lows because lawmakers are pretty much awful people.
 They never fail to disappoint,” Lassiter said.

 New Jersey Cannabis Issues

 After many years of fighting, Lassiter is unhappy about the medical marijuana program in New Jersey.

 “New Jersey gets none of my business.
 I usually go to a dispensary in another state,” he said.
 Lassiter lives in Cherry Hill in Camden County.
 He said he smokes to cope with the great anxiety caused by the Trump era.

-Jay Lassiter said it is a lot easier to become a patient in other states.
-He blames many of the regulations left over from the former governor Chris Christie administration.
+Jay Lassiter said it is much easier to become a patient in other states.
+He blames many of the regulations left over from former governor Chris Christie administration.

 “I’m just glad to have a black-market contact,” he said regarding his source of cannabis.